Deltora Quest (TV series): Characters

-At the start of the series, Anna is Lief's mother, and wife of Jarred, the blacksmith of Del.
+Anna is Lief's mother and wife of Jarred, the blacksmith of Del.
 She makes a cloak for her son that is later revealed to make those covered by it invisible on his sixteenth birthday before he goes on the quest.
 Her memory, and that of her husband, keeps Lief going.
 She and Jarred are later shown to have been captured by Fallow, though they do not give up any information.
-They are later saved by the companions and the resistance, and reveal the truth.
+They are later saved by the companions and the resistance and reveal the truth.